Bangladesh says once-submerged island ready for Rohingya

 The current refugee camps near the beach town of Cox's Bazar are overcrowded and unhygienic.
 Disease and organized crime are rampant.
 Education is limited and refugees aren't allowed to work.

-Still, most Rohingya have expressed an unwillingness to return to Myanmar, citing safety concerns.
+Still, most Rohingya are unwilling to return to Myanmar due to safety concerns.
 Government officials didn't have an estimate of how many refugees would be willing to be relocated to the island.

 On Thursday, two Bangladeshi contractors involved with development of the island described construction there.
 They spoke to the AP on condition of anonymity because they were not authorized to talk to the media.